NERC-COVID19-DigitalEnvironmentSprint/BathAirSquad_NERCHackathonOne-AirQuality/README.md

 		as explained in the report.

 	Files:
-	BathAirSquad_summary_presentation - presentation, with description of the proposed model and its implementation.
 	INLA_Bayesian_Framework - main R file.
 Model proposed for this challenge.
 Details are described in the summary.
 	INLA_data_preprocessing - file for cleaning the raw data and creating the data frames used in INLA_Bayesian_Framework.R Pollutant_data_preprocessing - file for cleaning the raw pollutant data